Jellevanderwerff/thebeat/README.md

 pip install thebeat
 ```

-Note that if you want use *thebeat*'s functionality for plotting musical notation,
+Note that if you want to use *thebeat*'s functionality for plotting musical notation,
 you have to install it using:

 ```bash